The Benefits of Captioning On-Demand Fitness Video

 Captions are a great way to make your video enjoyable when sound isn’t available.
 41% of videos are incomprehensible without sound or captions, which means that if someone doesn’t have access to headphones, they won’t be able to understand your content.

 Improve User Engagement

 As mentioned, captions are a great accommodation for viewers with disabilities, however, many people who enjoy captions don’t have hearing loss.
-According to the United Kingdom’s Ofcom, 80% of people who watch video with closed captions on are not d/Deaf or hard of hearing.
+According to the United Kingdom’s Ofcom, 80% of people who watch videos with closed captions are not d/Deaf or hard of hearing.

 When brands make deliberate choices to make the user experience as seamless as possible, it increases user engagement.
 Captioning on-demand fitness video keeps users engaged and focused because when there is difficult language, poor audio quality, or complex information, captions help with clarification.

 Download The Infographic: The Ultimate Guide to Video Engagement

 Translations for a Global Audience

 We live in a globalized world, where it’s easy to connect with people who live in different countries.
 In addition, video can be viewed anywhere as long as there’s an internet connection.